AliHanBtmz/Java-projects/README.md

-# I will share the java projects given for PatikaDev training here.
+# I will share the java projects here.